Fast simulation of planar Clifford circuits: Stabilizer operations in matrix multiplication time

 \section{Stabilizer operations in matrix multiplication time}

-The goal of this section is to show that all stabilizer operations are computable in time which scales polynomially with the matrix multiplication constant $\omega < 2.372859$ \cite{alman+williams:2020}.
-We show how to perform each stabilizer operation in \Cref{table:clifford_asymptotics} in the given time.
+The goal of this section is to show that fast matrix multiplication techniques can be used in a wide range of stabilizer operations.
+These speedups are shown in \Cref{table:clifford_asymptotics}, where $\omega < 2.372859$ \cite{alman+williams:2020} is the matrix multiplication constant.
 In particular, we will show that given the tableaux for Clifford operations on $n$ and $m$ qubits, the tableau for their composition can be computed in $O(\min(n m^{\omega-1}, m n^{\omega-1}))$ time.
-Furthermore, given the tableaux for a Clifford state on $n$ qubits, we simulate a measurement on $k$ qubits in $O(k^{\omega - 2} n^2 \log (n/k))$ time.
+Furthermore, given the tableau for a Clifford state on $n$ qubits, we simulate a measurement on $k$ qubits in $O(k^{\omega - 2} n^2 \log (2n/k))$ time.

-Most of the results in this section follow from the work of Dehaene and De Moor \cite{dehaene+demoor:2003} which describes the composition of Clifford operations as the product of binary matrices.\footnote{This composition is trivial when only the product modulo Pauli operations is desired.} We begin with a short summary of their techniques.
-First, recall that every Pauli $P$ can be represented uniquely as
+Most of the results in this section follow from the work of Dehaene and De Moor \cite{dehaene+demoor:2003} which describes the composition of Clifford operations as the product of binary matrices.
+We begin with a short summary of their techniques.
+First, recall that every Pauli $P$ can be represented uniquely as\footnote{For the purposes of this section, we will use a separate font to write $\pfont{X}$, $\pfont{Y}$, and $\pfont{Z}$ Pauli operators to avoid confusion with the many other matrices that will appear.}

 for $\alpha, \beta \in \{0,1\}$ and $a, b \in \{0,1\}^n$.

 \begin{lemma}[Dehaene, De Moor \cite{dehaene+demoor:2003}] Let $P_1 = i^{\alpha_1} (-1)^{\beta_1} \pfont X^{a_1} \pfont Z^{b_1}$ and $P_2 = i^{\alpha_2} (-1)^{\beta_2} \pfont X^{a_2} \pfont Z^{b_2}$.
 Then $P_1 P_2 = i^{\alpha_{12}}(-1)^{\beta_{12}} \pfont X^{a_{12}} \pfont Z^{b_{12}}$ where